CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/APP.2.2 Active Directory.md

 #### APP.2.2.A12 Data backup for domain controllers

 There SHOULD exist a domain controller backup and restore policy.
 The backup software used SHOULD be explicitly released by the manufacturer for the backup of domain controllers.
-For the domain controllers SHOULD be set up a separate backup account with service administrator rights.
+A separate data backup account with service administrator rights SHOULD be set up for the domain controllers.
 The number of members of the group "Backup Operators" SHOULD be limited to the necessary level.
 Access to the AdminSDHolder object SHOULD be specially protected to protect permissions.
 The data of the domain controllers SHOULD be backed up at regular intervals.
 A method should be used that largely avoids obsolete objects.

 The backup media SHOULD be stored in a suitable location.
 The correct procedure and the re-loading of data backups of the domain controllers SHOULD be checked at regular intervals.

 ### 3.3 Requirements for increased protection requirements

-Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
+Listed below are exemplary proposals for requirements that go beyond the level of protection afforded by the state of the art and should BE considered AT INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

 #### APP.2.2.A13 Two-Factor Authentication (CIA)